What Does the Federal Reserve Interest Rate Cut Mean for You?

 For many businesses, this also could be an ideal time to seek out business loans, which could have lower interest rates.
 The interest rate cut encourages lenders to be more forthcoming when issuing loans in an effort to stimulate the economy.
 This could be very beneficial to help businesses keep their bills paid, make payroll, and order much-needed supplies or inventory.

-Consumers Could See Lower Rates on Credit Cards, Mortgages and Car Loans
+Lower Rates on Credit Cards, Mortgages and Car Loans

 For some Americans, the coronavirus interest rate cut could help those looking to purchase a home or refinance their existing mortgage by closing on some very favorable rates.
 However, for those with fixed-rate mortgages, the interest rate cut may not be sufficient enough to warrant refinancing.
 Other benefits of the fed rate cut may include: